Dalvin Cook Player Prop Bets for NFL Week 10 | Minnesota vs. Los Angeles 11/14/2021

 Recent Performances

-- In last week's contest against the Ravens, Cook ran the ball 17 times for 110 yards (6.5 yards per carry).
+- In last week's matchup with the Ravens, Cook ran for 110 yards on 17 carries (averaging 6.5 yards per carry).

-- He added three receptions for 12 yards in the passing game.

-- Cook has totaled 328 rushing yards on 64 carries (109.3 yards per game) with one touchdown over his last three outings.
+- Cook has 328 yards on 64 carries (109.3 ypg) with one rushing touchdown during his last three games.

 Cook's Minnesota Teammates